Jamaludin-Sanur/JSEngine/README.md

 - go to 'cli' folder (contain 'cli.js')
 - allow file 'cli.js' to be executed.
   In unix system you can use 'chmod +x cli.js'
-- open terminal to this directory then './cli.js'
+- open terminal to 'cli' directory (contain 'cli.js') then run './cli.js'